millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

     The first option will import all of NumPy, while the second will only import the ``linalg`` subpackage.

 So far in this class we have been using Google Colab for our projects.
-Google Colab is convenient because it allows us to write Python code in our browser, and it has lots of Python libraries pre-installed.
+Google Colab is convenient because it allows us to write Python code in our browser and it has lots of Python libraries pre-installed.

 When working on a large project it is better to run Python locally on your computer.
 This is commonly done with an Integrated Development Environment (IDE) like VS Code, PyCharm, or even a simple text editor and the command line.
 We won't get into this now, but it is important to know that Google Colab is just an intro.